pealriver/Projects/Project 2/README.md

-Customer Segmentation for a Brazilian Online Department Store
+Time Series Forecasting for a Brazilian Online Department Store